 Although ACA-qualified policies are all guaranteed issue during open enrollment and special enrollment periods, short-term policies are not regulated by the ACA and continue to be medically underwritten and provide no coverage for pre-existing conditions.
-As of 2017, short-term plans are limited to three months in duration, but that is a rule that was put in place by HHS under the Obama Administration; it could certainly be changed under the Trump Administration.
+As of 2017, short-term plans are limited to less than three months in duration (with enforcement beginning April 1, 2017), but that is a rule that was put in place by HHS under the Obama Administration; it could potentially be changed under the Trump Administration.

 Discount plans and supplemental policies tend to be guaranteed issue, but their coverage is gossamer thin and provides no cap on out-of-pocket exposure.

 It’s also important to note that short-term / temporary health insurance policies have set expiration dates.
 And while loss of other health insurance that is considered minimum essential coverage is a qualifying event that triggers a special open enrollment period, short-term policies are not minimum essential coverage.
 So you will not be able to purchase an ACA-compliant plan outside of open enrollment when your short-term policy expires.